 By most accounts, the first season is the one to catch, dominated by Butch and filmed with a murky colour palette that gives it an almost-noir vibe.
 Subsequent seasons expanded the show’s focus to allow some depth to other characters (but not too much), and were shot in bolder, brighter colour.

-Still, the show claims a small but loyal cult following (seemingly almost totally male) and a clear relative of other (and much funnier) CanCrude fare such as Letterkenny and Trailer Park Boys.
+The show claims a small but loyal cult following (seemingly almost totally male) and a clear relative of other (and much funnier) CanCrude fare such as Letterkenny and Trailer Park Boys.

 - BUTCH PATTERSON, PRIVATE DICK